nadeeshaani/Celestia-game-project/README.md

 # Celestia-game-project
-Celestia: Beyond the Cloud veils is a Solar System Simulation created with Unity
+Celestia: Beyond the Cloud Veils is a Solar System Simulation created with Unity